-The trial is conducted in 1000 patients at 16 hospitals in Denmark.
-A year after participation, we will call your relative with a questionnaire about his/her health-related quality of life.
-Gain from participation in the trial Your relative may gain from participation in the trial, but this is not certain.
-Participation in the trial can help us gain important knowledge about the best treatment for COVID-19.
-This knowledge will improve the care of future patients with COVID-19.
-The trial is associated with minimal risks as patients with a high risk of side effects are excluded from participation.
+The trial is conducted in 1000 patients at hospitals in Denmark, Sweden, Switzerland and India.
+Half a year after participation, we will call your relative with a questionnaire about his/her healthrelated quality of life.

+Gain from participation in the trial

+Your relative may gain from participation in the trial, but this is not certain.
+Participation in the trial will help us gain important knowledge about the best treatment for COVID-19.
+This knowledge will improve the care of future patients with COVID-19 and other coronavirus infections.
+The trial is associated with minimal risks as patients at high risk of side effects are excluded from participation.

 Who CAN participate?

-Your relative can participate in the trial if he/she is 18 years or older and hospitalised with COVID-19 and severe hypoxia requiring mechanical ventilation or high levels of oxygen therapy.
+Your relative can participate in the trial if he/she is 18 years or older and hospitalised with COVID-19 requiring high-flow oxygen therapy or mechanical ventilation.

 Who CANNOT participate?